Test and debug workflows

 2. Test REST resources that invoke workflows

-Assume a resource like EchoResource:
+Assume you have a modern, reactive JAX-RS resource like this:

 @Path("/echo")